PhilLAL/waltz-docs/docs/user_guide.md

 Here you can:

 - See device's attributes, commands and pipes;
-- Drag-n-Drop Attributes to the [Dashboard](#dashboard-tab);
+- Drag-n-Drop Attributes to the [Dashboard](#Dashboard-tab);
-- click on attribute or command or pipe to select it for editing;
+- Click on attribute or command or pipe to select it for editing;
 - Double click on attribute or command or pipe to expand description widget;
 - Search in Search box which filters all three device child entity types